 Although employer contributions into the Plan are permitted, contributions to the Plan were only made by participants in the past.
-These contributions were authorized by employees filing an "Application for 401(a) Plan" through Human Resources Department.
+These contributions were authorized by employees filing an "Application for 401(a) Plan" through the Human Resources Department.
 The last contribution to the Plan occurred on January 15, 2016.
+Participants who are no longer employed at METRO can remain in the Plan but no longer make contributions to their account.